Kin-kay/TWGuide.github.io/index.md

 <details>
   <summary>Click To Expand.</summary>

   The first grouping under T.W.
 Settings

   <h3>Hide The Leash</h3>
   Toggles if any leash attached to you is hidden to everyone *INCLUDING YOU* or not.

-### Private Leash
+  <h3>Private Leash</h3>
   Toggles if any leash attached to you is hidden to everyone *EXCLUDING PET AND MASTER* or not.

-### Auto Accept Requests From Friends Only
+  <h3>Auto Accept Requests From Friends Only</h3>
   Checks to see if you have "Auto Accept Pet Requests" or "Auto Accept Master Requests" enabled then checks if the person requesting is your friend.
 If they are the request will be accepted.

-### Use Tab Menu
+  <h3>Use Tab Menu</h3>
   Sets if the T.W.
 Menu will appear in the Tab Menu (your Quick Menu).

-### Use Old HUD Messages
+  <h3>Use Old HUD Messages</h3>
   Toggles if T.W. will use the Old HUD messages for notifications.

-### Pet/Master Join Notifications
+  <h3>Pet/Master Join Notifications</h3>
   Toggles if you will recieve notifications when your Pet or Master joins.

-### Use ActionMenu Controls
+  <h3>Use ActionMenu Controls</h3>
   Toggles if T.W. will use ActionMenu controls (your Radial Menu).

-### Use UIX Buttons
+  <h3>Use UIX Buttons</h3>
   Toggles if T.W. will use UIX buttons for settings.

-### Use Beta Versions
+  <h3>Use Beta Versions</h3>
   Toggles if you will use the Beta Version. *Only works if you have the beta key.*

-### Restart Buttplug
+  <h3>Restart Buttplug</h3>
   Attempts to restart Buttplug.io

-### Test Toys
+  <h3>Test Toys</h3>
   Vibrates your connected Lovense toys and beeps your connected pishock toys.

-### Reload Config
+  <h3>Reload Config</h3>
   Reloads the T.W.
 Settings config.

-### Menu Visibility Settings
+  <h3>Menu Visibility Settings</h3>
   A collection of menus that you can show or hide from the main menu.
 [ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#menu-visibility-settings-1)

 </details>